 The airline industry is an extremely competitive business.
 In addition to this heavy competition, they face a unique situation as once a flight leaves with an empty seat, the opportunity to recover that lost income is gone forever.

-At present there are five major airlines in the US domestic market: American, Delta, United, US Airways and Southwest Airlines.
-All are fighting for the huge domestic market.
-At times the ladies and gents sitting in the revenue management divisions of these monsters decide to tweak their fares in order to “one up” the competition.
-Let me give you an example in the lucrative Hawaii market:
+At present there are four major airlines in the U.S. domestic market: American, Delta, United, and Southwest Airlines.
+All are fighting for a huge domestic market.
+At times, the ladies and gents sitting in the revenue management divisions of these monsters decide to tweak their fares in order to one-up the competition.

 Delta Airlines has hubs in Atlanta, Salt Lake City, Cincinnati, and New York City.
 American has hubs in Dallas and Chicago.
 Delta may decide to go after American at one of American’s hubs by offering an extremely low fare ($200 round trip) from Dallas to Honolulu on Delta Airlines.
 Why would they do that?
-Maybe American has opened up a new route in another strong Delta market in the southeast and is stealing what Delta once thought was their captive audience.
+Maybe American has opened up a new route in another strong Delta market in the Southeast and is stealing what Delta once thought was their captive audience.
 Delta has decided to get even with American, even if it costs them money at their small operation in Dallas.

 In many instances, American will retaliate by offering a low fare to Honolulu from a Delta hub like Atlanta.
 The war has begun.
 Other airlines may join in the fracas, and we, the consumers are the big winners.

 This madness can go on for days or sometimes just hours, until the revenue management teams realize they are just hurting themselves.
-At times I think they are acting like little children, and in this instance I like little kids.
+At times, I think they are acting like little children, and in this instance I like little kids.

 In recent years Katy and I have come to love going to Hawaii; mostly because of the destination but partly because it is a frequent target for fare wars.
 Here are a few examples of prices we’ve paid:

-$200 including taxes round-trip from Newark
+- $200 including taxes, round trip from Newark

-$152 and $282 including taxes round trip from Atlanta
+- $152 and $282, including taxes, round trip from Atlanta

-So how do you find these fares and what do you do when you do find one?
+How do you find these fares and what do you do when you do find one?

 Online websites offer you the opportunity to set up and sign up to receive fare alerts for certain destinations when prices make dramatic drops.
-Some of these sites are Airfarewatchdog.com, Travelocity.com, Orbitz.com, Expedia.com, Smartertravel.com, and don’t forget the airline website alert systems as well.
-Set the alerts from all the major airline hubs to Honolulu as this is the most prevalent city for fare wars.
+Some of these sites are Airfarewatchdog, Travelocity, Orbitz, Expedia, Smartertravel, and don’t forget the airline website alert systems as well.
+Set the alerts from all the major airline hubs to Honolulu, as this is the most prevalent city for fare wars.
 In addition, many of the travel blogs online will give you a heads up when a fare war is going on.

-My position has always been when it makes sense, Act Quickly.
+My position has always been when it makes sense, act quickly.
 Nothing feels worse than missing a fare war because I was looking for a little more convenient itinerary on my favorite airline.
-Remember you are going to Hawaii for around $400.
+Remember, you are going to Hawaii for around $400.

 I’m using Hawaii as an example because it seems to happen so often in this market.
 But there are other instances of fare wars.
-One mover and shaker in the industry is the low cost carrier Southwest Airlines.
+One mover and shaker in the industry is the low-cost carrier Southwest Airlines.
 When Southwest enters a new market they often drop fares to unrealistic prices to gain market share.
 The competitors will match those fares in most instances and retaliate by lowering a fare or two in another Southwest market.
 It is not just Southwest, but the “Southwest Effect” is legendary in airline pricing.
 Any airline that offers a fare that is ultimately unsustainable in a given market is enticing a fare war.

-Be ready to act quickly and save vastly on a dream vacation destination.
+Be ready to act quickly and save vastly on a dream vacation destination!